javiertuya/branch-snapshots/README.md

 ## Configure the pom.xml (common to all environments)

-Declare the GitHub repository in the pom.xml, example:
+Declare the GitHub repository in the pom.xml (you can specify * instead of the repo name), example:
 ```xml
   <repositories>
     <repository>